Educate | Propagate | Inspire

 09.

-Cover over your entire planting area with chip mulch, snug in around your plants, but don't cover their leaves.
+Cover over your entire planting area with Typha mulch, snug the mulch in around your plants, but don't cover their leaves.
+It can be easier to plant trees, asparagus and rhubarb before mulching; and the other plants after mulching.

 10.